 If you are receiving financial aid, you are among the majority of students at MSU.
-In support of the University's commitment to providing equal opportunity to all qualified students, the Office of Financial Aid distributes more than 139 million dollars in financial assistance to over 50 percent of the total student population.
-The sources of those aid dollars and their distribution is shown in the table below.
-Note that many students receive funds from more than one source in their "aid packages."
+In support of the University's commitment to providing equal opportunity and equal access to all qualified students, the Office of Financial Aid assists over 50 percent of the student population with some sort of financial aid.
+Many students receive funds from more than one source in their aid packages.